 For the function in (c), one such choice for M would be 10.
 However, the smallest (optimal) choice would be M=1.
 In either case, simply finding an M is enough to establish boundedness.
-No such M exists for the hyperbola in (d) and hence we can say that it is unbounded.
+No such M exists for the hyperbola in (d) and hence we say that it is unbounded.

 Continuity.
 The graphs shown in (b) and (c) both represent continuous functions.
 Geometrically, this is because there are no jumps in the graphs.
 That is, if you pick a point on the graph and approach it from the left and right, the values of the function approach the value of the function at that point.
-For example, we can see that this is not
+For example, we can see that this is not true for function values near x = -1 on the graph in (a) which is not continuous at that location.

-DEFINITION 2.18 Continuity at a Point A function f is continuous at a point a if $\lim{x\to a} f(x) = f(a)$.
+DEFINITION 2.5.2 Continuous at a Point A function f is continuous at a point a if $\lim{x\to a} f(x) = f(a)$ .

-DEFINITION 2.19 Continuous A function f is continuous if it is continuous at every point in its domain.
+DEFINITION 2.5.3 Continuous A function f is continuous if it is continuous at every point in its domain.

-Strangely, we can also say that (d) is continuous even though there is a vertical asymptote.
+Strangely, we also say that (d) is continuous even though there is a vertical asymptote.
 A careful reading of the definition of continuous reveals the phrase "at every point in its domain."
-Because the location of the asymptote, x = 0, is not in the domain of the function, and because the rest of the function is well-behaved, we can say that (d) is continuous.
+Because the location of the asymptote, x = 0, is not in the domain of the function, and because the rest of the function is continuous, we say that (d) is continuous.
 Differentiability.
-Now that we have introduced the derivative of a function at a point, we can begin to use the adjective differentiable.
+If a function has a derivative at every point, we say the function is differentiable.
 We can see that the tangent line is well-defined at every point on the graph in (c).
-Therefore, we can say that (c) is a differentiable function.
+Therefore, we say that (c) is a differentiable function.

-DEFINITION 2.20 Differentiable at a Point A function f is differentiable at point a (excluding endpoints and isolated points in the domain of f) if f'(a) exists.
+DEFINITION 2.5.4 Differentiable at a Point A function f is differentiable at point a if f'(a) exists.

-DEFINITION 2.21 Differentiable A function f is differentiable if is differentiable at every point (excluding endpoints and isolated points in the domain of f) in the domain of f.
+DEFINITION 2.5.5 Differentiable A function f is differentiable at every point (excluding endpoints and isolated points in the domain of f) in the domain of f.